Service Request Management With QR Code and Zoho Forms

 Add Dynamic Parameters

 In our example, we aim to offer the same services across hundreds of different locations.
-To identify where each request originates, we need to link each QR code, NFC tag or Ubiqod Key to a specific location.
+To identify where each request originates, we need to link each QR code, NFC tag or SafeQod (formerly Ubiqod Key) to a specific location.
 To achieve this, we will create a field (you can hide it or make it view only in the form) that includes the Room Number (we could add the site location or other useful data in case of need).
 This parameter will be automatically populated by Ubiqod.
 This setup will allow us to adapt the workflow based on this parameter.

 After creating the field, go to the Settings of the form and add it in the Field Alias – Prefill URL section: